clean-css/clean-css/README.md

 * `keepBreaks` option is replaced with `{ format: 'keep-breaks' }` to ease transition;
 * `sourceMap` option has to be a boolean from now on - to specify an input source map pass it a 2nd argument to `minify` method or via a hash instead;
 * `aggressiveMerging` option is removed as aggressive merging is replaced by smarter override merging.

+## What's coming in version 4.1

+Once released clean-css 4.1 will introduce the following changes / features:

+* `inline: false` as an alias to `inline: ['none']`

 ## Constructor options